Channels¶

 where a communication in the channel implies a rendezvous

-between chan_send
+between chan_send and chan_recv.

-The thread calling chan_send
+The thread calling chan_send will block

 until the other endpoint thread calls chan_recv